 What else from a seaside town?
 Breathtaking views of Bournemouth’s seven miles of beaches stretch on into the distance, nestled by the side of spectacularly soaring cliffs.
 The natural coastline here is some of the most picturesque in the UK.
-It seems unsurprising then that Bournemouth’s award-winning beaches have proved so popular with British and world-wide tourists over the years.
-Bournemouth beach is one of the UK’s safest, with life-guards stationed along the whole stretch.
+It seems unsurprising then that Bournemouth’s award-winning beaches have proved so popular with British and international tourists over the years.
+Bournemouth Beach is one of the UK’s safest, with lifeguards stationed along the whole stretch.
 Get your buckets and spades at the ready and head straight for this British seaside paradise.

-Throughout the year the Bournemouth plays host to incredible and diverse festivals, so no matter what time you visit, the town is sure to be buzzing with life and color.
-Launched in 2012, the Arts by the Sea festival has been making waves in the UK’s cultural scene ever since.
-Featuring showcases of the UK’s best dance, drama, music, and films, this festival has become a firm favorite.
-Bournemouth’s Food and Drink festival is also a spectacular 10 day event which attracts visitors from across Europe.
-Performances by the famous Red Arrows at Bournemouth’s Air Festival and the town’s annual Bourne Free carnival also boast of incredible popularity.
+Throughout the year, the Bournemouth plays host to incredible and diverse festivals, so no matter what time you visit, the town is sure to be buzzing with life and colour.
+Launched in 2012, the Arts by the Sea Festival has been making waves in the UK’s cultural scene ever since.
+Featuring showcases of the UK’s best dance, drama, music and films, this festival has become a firm favourite.
+The 10-day Bournemouth Food and Drink Festival is just as popular and attracts visitors from across Europe.
+Performances by the famous Red Arrows at Bournemouth Air Festival and the town’s annual Bourne Free carnival are also unmissable.

 The town’s parks and gardens

-Quirky vintage shops and chic designer boutiques rub shoulders will all the classic high-street favorites on the bustling streets of Bournemouth.
-Whether its eccentric curiosities, the latest trends, ancient antiques, or local artisan products – you’re sure to find what you’re looking for in Bournemouth.
+Quirky vintage shops and chic designer boutiques rub shoulders will all the classic high-street favourites on the bustling streets of Bournemouth.
+Whether its eccentric curiosities, the latest trends, ancient antiques or local artisan products, you’re sure to find what you’re looking for in Bournemouth.
 Charming souvenir shops offer interesting options as presents for family and friends.
-The town center is located, very conveniently, a short walk from Bournemouth’s beaches, and the streets are dotted with lovely restaurants and charming cafés.
+The town centre is located, very conveniently, a short walk from Bournemouth’s beaches, and the streets are dotted with first-class restaurants and charming cafés.
 The town’s fascinating vintage quarter is situated on Christchurch Road.

-Bournemouth boasts of two wonderful piers.
+Bournemouth boasts two wonderful piers.
 Both Bournemouth Pier and Boscombe Pier are iconic landmarks in the town and appear on hundreds of postcards around Bournemouth.
-Boscombe Pier, opened in 1889, stands at an incredible length of 230 m and is a Grade II listed site.
-Bournemouth Pier is over 300 m in length and its RockReef adventure center offers activities for the whole family.
-A new favorite is the PierZip, allowing people to whizz 80 ft above sea level through the air along a zip wire from the pier to the beach.
-There’s also the opportunity to have a go at caving, fair-ground games, and arcades.
+Boscombe Pier, opened in 1889, stands at an incredible length of 230 metres and is a Grade II-listed site.
+Bournemouth Pier is over 300 metres in length and its RockReef adventure center offers activities for the whole family.
+A new favourite is the PierZip, allowing people to whizz through the air along a zip wire from the pier to the beach.
+There’s also the opportunity to have a go at caving, fairground games and arcades.